How to Make Sense of Machine Data in Smart Factory 101

 Integrating machine data in business systems can happen two ways: 1) via custom development through OPC UA APIs, and 2) via a ready-made OPC UA connector that links machine data to ERP, CRM systems etc.

 In our opinion, the second scenario is better than custom programming.
 Firstly, you don’t waste time and money on expensive programmer’s labor, and secondly, don’t need to take care of further maintenance.
 A pre-built OPC UA connector is typically bug-free and ready to use from day one.
 It does require programming skills but very basic ones.
-For example, such OPC UA connector by Connecting Software built on the Connect Bridge platform, engages SQL syntax which is known to most entry level programmers.
 Two-three hours are needed to understand the integration principles, and after that only build the logic for connecting your enterprise’s machine data to business systems.

 From the device to the enterprise